Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In Hong Kong, most credit cards are chip without a PIN cards.
 In some cases, if your PIN has four digits, you may need to add two zeros at the end for it to work.

-Hong Kong is a credit-card-friendly territory.
-You shouldn’t have any issues using your plastic to pay in most places.
-Taxis are the only service that won’t accept credit cards, but if that’s the case, you can always call Uber and pay through the app.
+Both credit and debit cards are commonly used in Hong Kong and you shouldn’t have any issues using your plastic to pay in most places.
+Taxis are the only service that usually won’t accept credit cards, but if that’s the case, you can always use a rideshare service and pay with plastic through the app.

 More guides on Finder